 Communist: Communist propaganda deplores newly-emerging power group as another Duvalierist government, representing "U.S. imperialist effort" to replace one "lackey" with another.

 No direct, overt involvement in the Haitian situation at that time.

-CONTINGENCY B: Duvalier dies; a struggle for power ensues and attempts are made to infiltrate extremists from Cuba to join struggle.
+CONTINGENCY B: Collegium rule breaks down; a struggle for power ensues and attempts are made to infiltrate extremists from Cuba to join struggle

 Immediate Developments - Internal